anadyn/Pico_RGBmatrix_S8/README.md

 The protocol in this case is **not** hub75, but it works in a similar manner.
 Where hub75 writes and displays data for 1/16 or 1/32 of the rows at a time, here 1/8 of the rows are handled at the same time.
 This means that only three bits are needed to specify where the data is going.
 Furthermore, only one data channel is used instead of two that is used in hub75.

 A complication is that the pixels are defined in a wonky order.
 Since the display has 24 rows this means that 3 rows are handled at the same time by the shift registers, as indicated by the row indices 0 to 7 in the figure below.
 The display is in turn divided in 16 columns wide sections, where one section is populated at a time.
 The order of the pixels are indicated by the numbers 0 to 47 in the figure.
-For example, pixel 10 has pixel 11 and 0 as neighbours.
+For example, pixel 11 has pixel 10 and 0 as neighbours.

 ![Ordering of pixels.](https://github.com/anadyn/Pico_RGBmatrix_S8/blob/main/example_ordering_of_pixels.png)

+Only the pixel font for numbers 0-9 are defined in the scripts.
+Three numbers 16 pixels wide can be displayed for each 24x48 display, i.e. in total 6 numbers.

 ## Files in the repository

 The repository contains the following files:

-* `numbers_timer_RGBdisplay.py` - MicroPython script for Raspberry Pi Pico using an internal timer to show timestamps on RGB Matrix display on the format "MM:SS.UU", where MM=minutes, SS=seconds and UU is 1/100 second.
+* `numbers_timer_RGBdisplay.py` - MicroPython script for Raspberry Pi Pico using an internal timer to show timestamps on the RGB Matrix display on the format "MM:SS.UU", where MM=minutes, SS=seconds and UU is 1/100 second.
 For example 01:03.45.
-* `numbers_serial_input_RGBdisplay.py` - as above, but the Raspberry Pi Pico reads timestamps from the UART serial input.
+* `numbers_serial_input_RGBdisplay.py` - as above, but the Raspberry Pi Pico reads timestamps from the serial port (UART).

 ## Acknowledgements